italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 The request to the PID/(Q)EAA Token endpoint MUST be an HTTP request with method POST, with the body message encoded in ``application/x-www-form-urlencoded`` format.
 The Wallet Instance sends the Token endpoint request with ``client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-client-attestation`` and ``client_assertion=WIA~WIA-PoP``.

 The Token endpoint MUST accept and validate the DPoP proof sent in the DPoP HTTP header.
 The Token endpoint MUST validate the DPoP proof according to Section 4.3 of the DPoP specifications (:rfc:`9449`).
-Thus, this mitigates the misuse of leaked or stolen Access Tokens at the credential endpoint.
+This mitigates the misuse of leaked or stolen Access Tokens at the credential endpoint.
 If the DPoP proof is invalid, the Token endpoint returns an error response, according to Section 5.2 of [:rfc:`6749`] with ``invalid_dpop_proof`` as the value of the error parameter.

 All the parameters listed below are REQUIRED: